bitwarden/help/_articles/directory-connector/gsuite-directory.md

    You may alternatively select the **Sync now** button to execute a one-time manual sync.

 Directory Connector will begin polling your directory based on the configured [Sync Options](#configure-sync-options) and [Filters](#specify-sync-filters).

 If you exit or close the application, automatic sync will stop.
-If you wish to have Directory Connector running the background, you should minimize the application or hide it to the system tray.
+To keep Directory Connector running in the background, minimize the application or hide it to the system tray.